asyncapi/website/pages/docs/migration/migrating-to-v3.md

       $ref: "#/channels/testPathChannel"
 ```

-### Messages instead of message
+## Messages instead of message
-In v2, if you wanted to define channels to have one or more messages, you would do it with `oneOf`.
+In v2, channels were defined with one or more messages using the `oneOf` property.

-In v3, messages are now defined with the [Messages Object](https://www.asyncapi.com/docs/reference/specification/v3.0.0-next-major-spec.12#messagesObject).
-If you want a channel to have one or more messages, you just define multiple key-value pairs, or if a single message, it's just a single key-value pair.
+In v3, messages are defined using the [Messages Object](https://www.asyncapi.com/docs/reference/specification/v3.0.0-next-major-spec.12#messagesObject).
+For a channel with multiple messages, you specify multiple key-value pairs.
+For a channel with just one message, you use a single key-value pair.

 ```yml
 asyncapi: 2.6.0